Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 Stages of Attachment Development

-1. Pre-attachment (0-6 weeks): Infants respond to caregivers but don’t discriminate
+1. Pre-attachment (0-6 weeks): Infants react to caregivers but are not selective

-2. Attachment-in-making (6 weeks-6-8 months): Infants prefer familiar caregivers
+2. Attachment-in-making (6 weeks-6-8 months): Infants start to show a preference for familiar caregivers

-3. Clear-cut attachment (6-8 months-18 months): Infants actively seek proximity to caregivers
+3. Clear-cut attachment (6-8 months-18 months): Infants actively seek proximity to their caregivers

-4. Goal-corrected partnership (18 months-2+ years): Children negotiate with caregivers
+4. Goal-corrected partnership (18 months-2+ years): Children engage in negotiation with their caregivers

-These stages reflect the increasing sophistication of attachment behaviors as children develop.
+These phases illustrate the growing complexity of attachment behaviors as children mature.

-The quality of care during these stages shapes the child’s attachment style and future relationships.
+The quality of caregiving during these stages significantly impacts the child’s attachment style and future relational dynamics.

 Attachment Styles and Their Development